OData/v3ProtocolDocument/OData.markdown

 	DataServiceVersion: 1.0
 	MaxDataServiceVersion: 3.0

-The server might respond with a collection of Orders that advertizing the `SampleEntities.MostRecent` Function bound to itself:
+The server might respond with a collection of Orders that advertising the `SampleEntities.MostRecent` Function bound to itself:

 	HTTP/1.1 200 OK
 	Date: Fri, 12 Dec 2008 17:17:11 GMT